 2. Your Budget

-On the face of it, we’d all like a 5 bedroom mansion with a swimming pool, stables and a gated driveway.
+On the face of it, we’d all like a 5 bedroom mansion with a swimming pool, stables, large gardens and a gated driveway.
 However, for the majority of us, this is only a dream.

 There’s nothing worse than viewing a property you love, then realising that you simply cannot afford it.
-Therefore, it’s advisable to work out your budget in advance, taking into account your monthly income and likely expenditures long before you book to view a property.
+Therefore, it’s advisable to work out your monthly budget in advance, taking into account your monthly income and likely expenditures, long before you book to view a property.

-Be sure to also consider the costs involved in moving, such as agency fees, van hire, putting stuff in storage etc.
+Be sure to consider the associated costs involved in moving, such as 5 week deposits, first months rent in advance, van hire, putting your belongings in storage etc.

 3. Tenant Referencing